DanielXMoore/Civet/civet.dev/cheatsheet.md

 ### Property Access

-Many more values can appear after a `.` to access an object property:
+Many more literals can appear after a `.` to access an object property:

 <Playground>
 json.'long property'